 Towing a caravan is one of the best ways to explore Australia’s vast landscapes, but nothing ruins a trip faster than exceeding your towing setup limits.
-Overloading your vehicle or caravan can lead to fines, mechanical failure, or even serious accidents.
+Caravan Weight Distribution of your vehicle or caravan can lead to fines, mechanical failure, or even serious accidents.
 According to the National Heavy Vehicle Regulator (NHVR), incorrect weight distribution is a leading cause of towing-related incidents on Australian roads.
 This guide from Caravan Weight Check will walk you through everything you need to know to stay under your legal and safe towing limits — including GVM, GCM, ATM, TBM, and tow ball mass.
 Follow these steps to ensure your next adventure is safe, legal, and stress-free.

 | Term | Meaning | Typical Limit |